eshaank1/chat/chatroom.md

                 messageElement.textContent = data[i].message;
                 chatBox.appendChild(messageElement);
             }
-            // Scroll to the bottom of the chatbox after loading messages scrollToBottom();
+            // If the user was at the bottom before new messages, scroll to the bottom if (shouldScrollToBottom) {
+                scrollToBottom();
+            } else {
+                // If the user was not at the bottom, maintain the scroll position chatBox.scrollTop = prevScrollTop;
+            }
         })
         .catch((error) => {
             console.error("Failed to retrieve chat messages:", error);
         });
 }
 // Retrieve and display chat messages initially and every few seconds displayChat();
 setInterval(displayChat, 200); // Update the chat every 2 seconds
-    // Scroll to the bottom of the chatbox initially scrollToBottom();
     </script>
     </body>
 </html>